LRGASP/lrgasp-submissions/docs/faq.md

 The data from sequencing of the different library preparations were kept separately; however, the data for each bioreplicate should be combined.
 For example, if submitting R2C2 libraries for quantification, the data from size-selected and non-size-selected libraries for the same bioreplicate should be combined and the file accessions should be delimited with a `,` in the header of the [transcript expression matrix](https://lrgasp.github.io/lrgasp-submissions/docs/expression_matrix_format.html).

+## The manatee samples have 2 PacBio and 2 ONT runs (size selected and normal, but both cDNA).
+Do you know if I should make 4 submissions for those or combine size-selected with normal ones?

+Long-read sequencing platforms should not be combined unless the submission is "freestyle".
+For the manatee submissions, the data from size selected and non-size selected libraries should be combined and included in the submission.
+It is up to the submitter how they decide to combine the information, e.g. just merge the reads or treat size-selected and non-size selected differently during the processing.

 ## I notice some libraries have multiple files.
 I also notice other oddities of the data.
 Are these known issues?

 - Please visit our [known issues](https://lrgasp.github.io/lrgasp-submissions/docs/known-issues.html) page, which highlights known issues or answers common questions about the LRGASP data.